MajorBreakfast/radiant-router/README.md

 ### How to Redirect
 Redirecting can be implemented by setting up an observer to the `routeState` object.

+The following code redirects from any unknown route to the `'home'` route.
+Simply checking whether the `activeChild` property is `null` suffices, because the router automatically sets it to `null` whenever it encounters an unknown route.

 ```JS
 observers: [
   '_onActiveChildRouteChange(routeState.activeChild)'